 We were waiting in the car.

 In each of these sentences there isn’t an object, simply a further description of how or where the ‘waiting’ was happening.

 In other words, you can’t ‘wait something‘, you have to ‘wait at’, ‘wait in’, ‘wait for’ etc.

 Tardar behaves in almost exactly the same way, except its meaning is closer to the English verb ‘to delay’ or the construction ‘to take (time)’.

 In addition, you can use tardar as a normal verb, or you can use tardarse in a Spanish passive construction using the pronoun se.

 Here is an example with tardar:

-English: It took me two hours to get there by foot (I took…).
+English: It took me two hours to get there on foot (I took…).